 Maxwell Street Days is a choose-your-own-adventure shopping experience.
 Casual browsers can float about, perusing racks and glancing at displays for things that catch their eyes.
 But the serious shoppers who love diving, digging and dashing for the best deals will be thrilled to find some serious setups of bins, piles and deep racks waiting to be scoured.

 Those who bring their A+ shopping game are certain to be most rewarded.
-Be ready to spend a lot of time peeling through displays if you want to score the best deals.
+Be ready to spend a lot of time poring through displays if you want to score the best deals.
 Not looking for that?
 No problem.
 There are plenty of shops offering relaxed setups with great deals.

 Stores will keep their shops open in addition to their sidewalk displays so you can see their full selections.